SAP Articles

 Noel DCosta

 Let me tell you something – implementing SAP is tough.
-When you use the SAP Activate methodology, which is one of the Best SAP Implementation Templates, you’re getting a structured approach that will help your company get this software up and running without the usual headaches.
+When you use the SAP Activate methodology, which is one of the Best SAP Implementation Templates, you are getting a structured approach that will help your company get this software up and running without the usual headaches.

-These SAP implementation templates aren’t just boring documents.
+These SAP implementation templates are not just boring documents.
 Think of them as your roadmap through complicated territory.
 They’ll guide you from day one all the way to launch day, and your team won’t be constantly asking “what’s next?”

 I break down the SAP Activate implementation guide into four main phases: Prepare, Explore, Realize, and Deploy.
 For each phase, you’ll have templates that keep your project from going off the rails.